MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-tfs-vsts.md

 > [!NOTE]
 > The migration must happen before within the allowed time window or permissions will expire.
-> Don't generate an sas key from the Azure portal.
+> Don't generate an SAS key from the Azure portal.
 Keys generated like this are account-scoped, and won't work with the import.

 ### Fill in the import settings

-Earlier, Contoso admins partially filled out the import specification file (import.json).
+Earlier, Contoso admins partially filled out the import specification file (`import.json`).
 Now, they need to add the remaining settings.

 They open the `import.json` file, and fill out the following fields:

-- **Location:** Location of the sas key that was generated above.
+- **Location:** Location of the SAS key that was generated above.
 - **Dacpac:** Set the name to the DACPAC file you uploaded to the storage account.
-Include the ".dacpac" extension.
+Include the `.dacpac` extension.
-- **Importtype:** Set to dryrun for now.
+- **Importtype:** Set to `DryRun` for now.

 ![Import settings](./media/contoso-migration-tfs-vsts/import1.png)